A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 - The fitted curve is modified to the extent necessary to ensure a relatively smooth pattern of yields, with these adjustments tightly controlled to ensure that the overall curve maintains an accurate representation of mean/median yield levels.

 - The bonds are characterized, and maturity group averages determined, based on “adjusted” rather than nominal maturities.
 These adjustments are necessary since the fitted curve is based on a par bond assumption, while few bonds pay coupons at current market rates.* Thus, bonds are reflected in curve-building at maturity points that align each bond’s actual duration with that of a par bond.

 Once yields have been determined at each maturity point, spot rates can be derived (based on a methodology termed “bootstrapping”).
 These spot rates are then applied to a given set of projected benefit cash flows, and a present value determined.
 Often, a flat/single equivalent discount rate consistent with that present value is calculated and used to represent the valuation result.

 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s November portfolio includes 100 bonds with maturities beyond 30 years, more than 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of fairly robust extrapolation approaches, results from which are summarized below:
+The Terry Group’s November portfolio includes 480 bonds with adjusted maturities beyond 30 years, 140 of which have adjusted maturities beyond 40 years.
+This information enables a range of fairly robust extrapolation approaches, results from which are summarized below: